tusen-ai/naive-ui/README.md

 ### Uses TypeScript

-All the staff in Naive UI is wrote in TypeScript.
+All the staff in Naive UI is written in TypeScript.
 It can work with your typescript project seamlessly.

 What's more, you don't need to import any CSS to use the components.